moov-io/achgateway/docs/concepts/audit-trail.md

 ## Audit Trail

-A requirement of Nacha regulations and many ODFIs is to retain submitted files for a period of time.
-This is also a benefit to implementations because it allows for debugging and reproduction of files and entries.
-ACHGateway can encrypt and persist these files into an S3-compatiable storage layer.
-Moov also publishes an [ach-web-viewer project](https://github.com/moov-io/ach-web-viewer) to list and display individual files.
+Complying with Nacha regulations and ODFI requirements, ACHGateway ensures the retention of submitted files for a mandated duration.
+This feature is not just about regulatory compliance; it's a valuable tool for debugging and recreating specific files and entries, enhancing the reliability and traceability of transactions.
+ACHGateway achieves this through encryption and storage of these files in an S3-compatible storage layer.
+Additionally, Moov introduces the [ach-web-viewer project](https://github.com/moov-io/ach-web-viewer), a utility for browsing and displaying individual files, further simplifying audit and review processes.

 ### Pending Files

-ACHGateway offers endpoints for listing and retrieving the contents of a pending file.
+ACHGateway facilitates the easy management of pending files through specific endpoints.
+These allow for the listing and retrieval of pending file contents, streamlining the process of handling ACH transactions before final submission.

 ```
 GET /shards/{shardName}/files
 GET /shards/{shardName}/files/{filepath}
 ```

-Refer to the [pending file endpoints](https://moov-io.github.io/achgateway/api/#tag--Operations) for viewing pending files.
+For more details on working with pending files, please visit the [pending file endpoints documentation](https://moov-io.github.io/achgateway/api/#tag--Operations).

-### Storage Layout
+### Organized Storage Layout

-Inside of an S3-compatiable bucket files will be stored according to the following layout:
+To ensure efficient file management and retrieval, ACHGateway adopts a systematic approach to storing files within an S3-compatible bucket.
+The layout is designed to differentiate easily between files received from the ODFI and those prepared for upload, as detailed below.

+#### Received from the ODFI

-Files retrieved from the ODFI
+Files retrieved from the ODFI are stored as follows:

 ```
 /odfi/$hostname/$yyyy-mm-dd/$filename
 ```

 Example: `/odfi/sftp.bank.com/inbound/2022-01-17/BANK_ACH_DOWNLOAD_20220601_123051.ach`

+#### Uploaded to the ODFI

-Files uploaded to the ODFI
+Files intended for upload to the ODFI follow this layout:

 ```
 /outbound/$hostname/$dir/$yyyy-mm-dd/$filename
 ```

 Example: `/outbound/sftp.bank.com/2022-01-17/BANK_ACH_UPLOAD_20220601_123051.ach`

+This structured approach not only complies with regulatory requirements but also aids in the efficient management and retrieval of ACH files, supporting a more streamlined and secure transaction process.